Before scheduling a placement test, be sure that any SAT/ACT scores are on file with the Admissions Department: firstname.lastname@example.org

 To book an appointment now, click on the appropriate link:

-Placement testing policy is mandated by our governing authority, the Alabama State Board of Education.
+Placement testing policy is mandated by our governing authority, the Alabama Community College System.

-For information on preparing for the exam and to get the free Study App, see Study for the Placement Test.
+For information on preparing for the exam and to get the free Study App, see Placement Test Study Guide.

 About the Test